 Students on Filing Fee status may not take course work or use any University facilities not accorded the general public.
-Services such as Financial Aid, Student Health and Student Union membership are not available, except by special arrangement.
-Nor may they hold graduate student appointments (GSR and GSI) at Berkeley.
+Services such as Financial Aid, Student Health and Student Union membership are not available, except by special arrangement in some instances.
+Nor may they hold graduate student appointments (GSR, GSI or TA).

-Applications and campus specific Filing Fee policies are available from the Graduate Division offices on each campus.
-Students applying for the Filing Fee status submit a check or money order payable to the UC Regents for the fee with their application.
+Applications and campus-specific Filing Fee policies are available from the Graduate Division offices on each campus.